hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 15 May 2024

+The following change is now available in Sandbox.

+#### Individuals Other Income API

+Existing API version 1.0 updated with the following changes.

+##### Fixed

+Create and Amend Other Income endpoint:

+Added missing validation for the following `postCessationReceipts` fields in the `TY 2023-24 or later` schema as per the API documentation:
+- `amount`
+- `taxYearIncomeToBeTaxed`

+API documentation amended to add missing `FORMAT_DATE` error.

+---

 ### 14 May 2024

 ####  Individual Calculations API

-Existing API version v5.0 updated with the following changes.
+Existing API version 5.0 updated with the following changes.

 ##### Changed